State Mile Guide: #9 New Hampshire

-For the men, Russell Brown lit up the track collegiately for the Stanford University Cardinal and produced one of the fastest Miles over the last couple of years as a member of the Oregon Track Club, clocking 3:51.45 in 2011.
+For the men, Russell Brown lit up the track collegiately for the Stanford University Cardinal and produced one of the fastest Miles as a member of the Oregon Track Club, clocking 3:51.45 in 2011.

 New Hampshire is still looking for its first sub-4 Mile on its soil.
 In 1974, Jack McDonald came within a second of doing so.